-Special Needs designation can be applied for on behalf of a severely handicapped child, one who, because of the intensity of his physical, mental, or emotional problems, or a combination of such problems, needs educational, social, psychological, and medical services beyond those that have been offered by traditional regular and special educational programs.
-Such children include those classified as seriously emotionally disturbed or profoundly and severely mentally retarded, and those with two or more serious handicapping conditions, such as the mentally retarded blind, or the cerebral-palsied deaf.
+Special Needs designation can be sought on behalf of a severely handicapped scout who, because of the intensity of his/ her physical, mental, or emotional problems, or a combination of such problems, needs educational, social, psychological, and medical services beyond those that have been offered by traditional regular and special educational programs.
+Such children include those classified as seriously emotionally disturbed or profoundly and severely mentally disabled, and those with two or more serious handicapping conditions, such as the mentally disabled blind.

 The medical condition of all candidates for membership beyond the normal registration age must be certified by a physician licensed to practice medicine, or an evaluation statement must be certified by an educational administrator.
 Any corrective measures, restrictions, limitations, or abnormalities must be noted.
-In the case of mentally disabled or emotionally disturbed candidates for membership, their condition must be certified by a statement signed by a licensed psychologist or psychiatrist.
+In the case of mentally or emotionally disabled candidates for membership, their condition must be certified by a statement signed by a licensed psychologist or psychiatrist.
 Current health, medical, or certification records of all youth members beyond the normal registration age who have disabilities are to be retained in the unit file at the council service center.